Access HBase Tables with Hive

-You can only connect your Hive cluster to a single HBase cluster.
+You can only connect a Hive cluster to a single HBase cluster.

 To connect Hive to HBase

-Use SSH to connect to the master node.
+Use SSH to connect to the master node for the cluster with Hive installed.
 For more information, see Connect to the Master Node Using SSH.

 Launch the Hive shell with the following command.